turingschool/front-end-curriculum/lessons/testing-react-with-stubs.md

 [Testing JavaScript in General with Mocks, Stubs and Spies](https://github.com/turingschool/lesson_plans/blob/master/ruby_04-apis_and_scalability/testing_javascript-mocks_and_stubs.markdown)

+##### Your Turn

+- Take the next ***10 minutes*** and re-read the JavaScript Testing Lesson above.
+  - Don't code along with the examples, just read the overview.
+We'll work through examples in React later on today.
+- (Try to) answer the following questions
+  - What is the difference between a mock, stub and spy?
+  - When have you used these techniques already?
 ## What Is a Test Runner: Mocha vs. Jest

 ## What Solutions/Libraries Can We Use